weghornlab/CBaSE/README.md

 If you have any questions at all, do not hesitate to write to us at <dweghorn@crg.eu>.

-If you find our method useful, we would appreciate it if you could cite [our paper](https://www.nature.com/articles/ng.3987):
+If you find our method useful, we would appreciate it if you cited [our paper](https://www.nature.com/articles/ng.3987):

 Weghorn, D., & Sunyaev, S. (2017).
 Bayesian inference of negative and positive selection in human cancers.
 Nature Genetics, 49(12), 1785-1788.